RobbeHeirman/GildedRose-Conundra/PLAN.md

 ### Post Step 3 remarks:
 I tried to make the commits small, so it is clear in what order i decide to refactor.
-I also want to remark that [commit 34](https://github.com/RobbeHeirman/GildedRose-Conundra/commit/bdcb91ac0df73f3126cb9158a6a62a9dac919346) is the simple clean solution.
+I also want to remark that [commit 34](https://github.com/RobbeHeirman/GildedRose-Conundra/commit/bdcb91ac0df73f3126cb9158a6a62a9dac919346) is the simple solution.
 Quoting: [Simple is better then complex](https://peps.python.org/pep-0020/).
 If the 'real world' use case was this small i think the refactors that will follow will just complicate things with marginal generalization and adaptability benefits.
 But writing cool abstractions is fun and since this is a refactoring exercise we will go a bit deeper into what further refactors we can appply.